Here Are 10 Powerful Photos In Memory Of 9/11

 The two photos above come hours after rescue efforts began, as the firefighters on the scene valiantly attempted a mission that was above and beyond any emergency that could have been imagined at the time.
 In these images, the emotional toll is evident, as the reality of the death and destruction they are facing is realized by each subject.

 This photo, shot in Guatemala City, shows the rest of the world as they were forced to take in the events of 9/11 through a television screen.
 Before that day, attacks of that nature and magnitude in the United States were considered unthinkable.
-Now the world watched one of the country’s most well-known building burn and crumble, with thousands dead.
+Now the world watched one of the country’s most well-known buildings burn and crumble, with thousands dead.

 ????????On the evening of September 11, 2001, Thomas E. Franklin took a photograph of three firefighters, George Johnson, Dan McWilliams & Billy Eisengrein, raising the American flag at Ground Zero in Lower Manhattan pic.twitter.com/E2U7gpB10R